- 2003 – 2007 B.Sc. Biochemistry & Molecular Biology, University of Northern British Columbia

 Wang, S.*, Breslawec, A.P.*, Alvarez, E.**, Tyrlik, M.**, Li, C.** & Poulin, M.B.
 Differential Recognition of Deacetylated PNAG Oligosaccharides by a Biofilm Degrading Glycosidase.
 ACS Chem.
 Biol.
 2019, 14, 1998-2005.

-Chemical biology of Microbial Biofilm Exopoylsaccharides
+Chemical Biology of Microbial Biofilm Exopolysaccharides

 My laboratory is interested in developing tools to study the biosynthesis of bacterial exopolysaccharides and the role of these exopolysaccharides in biofilm formation and bacterial infections.
-Projects in the lab use a multidisplinary approach combining synthetic carbohydrate chemistry, enzymology, membrane protein biochemistry and molecular biology to study the structure, biosynthesis, transport, and breakdown of functions of exopolysaccharide that make up the extracellular matrix of bacterial biofilm communities.
+Projects in the lab use a multidisciplinary approach combining synthetic carbohydrate chemistry, enzymology, membrane protein biochemistry and molecular biology to study the structure, biosynthesis, transport, and breakdown of functions of exopolysaccharide that make up the extracellular matrix of bacterial biofilm communities.
 Projects in my lab fall into one of three categories:

 Research Area #1